harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 ### Complete the initialization

-To complete the initialization, create an instance of the Erlang SDK Client and pass in the sdkKey and any optional configuration options.
+To complete the initialization, provide the `api_key` and any optional configuration options.
+The SDK will then boot as part of your a

 ## Evaluate a Flag